Guatemalan mother pleads with a Mexican soldier for mercy in new photos taken at US border

 Other photos in the series also show her pleading with the officer.

-The images are the latest in an increasing number of chilling photos coming from the southern border, depicting both the difficulty of crossing into the US and the migrants' desperation.
+The images are the latest in an increasing number of wrenching photos coming from the southern border, depicting both the difficulty of crossing into the US and the migrants' desperation.

 In June, the picture of two dead Salvadoran migrants, a father and daughter washed up in the waters of the Rio Grande, broke into the news.
 That was followed by the photo of a member of the Mexican National Guard, which was just formed in June, yanking a woman away from the Rio Grande.
 Last year, a photo of a crying 2-year-old looking up at her mother as the woman is searched by border guards sparked similar controversy.